Wong Keen: Returning to exhibitions (1987–1996)

 Wong returned to the exhibition circuit in the late 1980s after personal and professional commitments realigned, allowing him more time to dedicate to his practice.
 Wong first participated in the 1987 group exhibition The Commemoration of the Nanking Massacre, sponsored by the Chinese Alliance in New York.
-Soon after, his contacts with Taiwanese artists established through Keen Gallery resulted in two solo exhibitions in 1988 and 1989, at the Museo de Arte Costarricense, Costa Rica, and Gallery Triform (三原色艺术中心 (三原色藝術中心, Sānyuánsè yìshù zhōngxīn)), Taiwan, respectively.
+Soon after, his contacts with Taiwanese artists established through Keen Gallery resulted in two solo exhibitions in 1988 and 1989, at the Museo de Arte Costarricense, Costa Rica, and Gallery Triform (zh), Taiwan, respectively.
 This was 21 years since his last solo show.
 Thereafter, Wong participated in a series of group shows in New York until his started to base part of his practice back in Singapore.
 Two of Wong's works were collected by the Albright-Knox Art Gallery, New York, after a group exhibition there in 1994.
 Wong held his 10th-12th solo exhibitions between 1994-1995, at the William Whipple Gallery (Southwest State University), Gilwood Haven Art Gallery, and Carnegie Art Centre respectively, all in the state of Minnesota.

 Among Wong's output in this period, two distinct series of works emerged: the Torso and the Caesura series.